skimQ52/shellQ/README.txt

 function prototypes for the functions in shellQ.c

-There is also a makefile which creates the executable myShell With the profile file .CIS3110_profile in the home directory and all necessary files present, run 'make' then run './myShell' to start the shell.
+There is also a makefile which creates the executable myShell With the profile file .shellQ_profile in the home directory and all necessary files present, run 'make' then run './myShell' to start the shell.

 NOTE: if makefile gives access denied, please run 'chmod +x myShell' then try again